Naosher98/GlobalUniRankings2023/README.md

 <img src = "Data\Glb_Uni.PNG" width = "900" height = "450">
 </a>
 The dashboard contains the following analysis:
-1. Ranking the Elite: A Comparative Analysis of the Leading Countries for High-Quality Higher Education.
+1. Ranking the Elite: A Comparative Analysis of the Leading Countries for High-Quality Higher Education.<br/>
-2. Global Higher Education Landscape: A Comparative Analysis of Regional Variations in Quality and Reputation.
+2. Global Higher Education Landscape: A Comparative Analysis of Regional Variations in Quality and Reputation.<br/>
-3. Reputation Matters: A Comparison of Academic and Employer Reputation of Universities Worldwide.
+3. Reputation Matters: A Comparison of Academic and Employer Reputation of Universities Worldwide.<br/>
-4. Leading the Research Race: An Analysis of Citations per Faculty Ratio among Universities Worldwide.
+4. Leading the Research Race: An Analysis of Citations per Faculty Ratio among Universities Worldwide.<br/>
-5. Small Class, Big Impact: A Comparative Analysis of Faculty-to-Student Ratios among Universities Worldwide.
+5. Small Class, Big Impact: A Comparative Analysis of Faculty-to-Student Ratios among Universities Worldwide.<br/>

 ## Observations and Findings:
 1. In 2023, the United States is considered the top country for higher education, followed by the United Kingdom, China, Australia, Germany, and Canada.